gnomic7/Questions/README.md

 `node server.js`

 ### Using chat app
-Open a few more terminal sessions and run
+Open a few more terminal sessions and run the following command on each terminal window
 ```
 nc localhost 8001
 ```
-on each terminal session.
 Have fun chatting!!!

 ### Now the challenge (I want to avoid `very` while I am chatting)